netdata/netdata/collectors/charts.d.plugin/README.md

 3. link `/usr/libexec/netdata/plugins.d/charts.d.plugin` to `/usr/libexec/netdata/plugins.d/charts2.d.plugin`.
    Netdata will spawn a new charts.d process.

-Execute the above in this order, since netdata will (by default) attempt to start new plugins soon after they are created in `/usr/libexec/netdata/plugins.d/`.
+Execute the above in this order, since Netdata will (by default) attempt to start new plugins soon after they are created in `/usr/libexec/netdata/plugins.d/`.